mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+January 2, 2020
+- Port framework and gradelab Python3 (existing Python2 labs will not change)
+  - Use backward compatible random.seed options
+  - Hack non-compatable randint to return old values
+- Centos-based labs manpages were failing; use mandb within base docker file
+- dmz-lab netmask for DMZ network was wrong (caught by python3); as was IP address of inner gateway in lab manual
+- ghex removed from centos labs -- no longer easily supported by centos 7
+- file-deletion lab must be completed without rebooting the VM, note this in the Lab Manual.
+- Add NO\_GW switch to start.config to disable default gateways on containers.
+- Metasploit lab, crashes host VM if runs as privileged; long delays on su if systemd enabled; so run without systemd.
+  Remove use of database from lab manual, configure to use new no\_gw switch
+- Update file headers for licensing/terms; add consolidated license file.

 October 9, 2019
 - Remove dnsmasq from dns component in the dmz-lab.
 Was causing bind to fail on some installations.